krakend/krakend-documentation/overview/_index.md

 KrakenD needs **no programming** as it offers a declarative way to create the endpoints.
 It is well structured and layered, and open to extending its functionality using plug-and-play middleware developed by the community or in-house.

-KrakenD focuses on being a pure API gateway, not coupled to the HTTP transport layer, and it has been in production in large Internet businesses in Europe since early 2017.
+KrakenD focuses on being a pure Layer 7 API gateway, not coupled to the HTTP transport layer, and it has been in production in large Internet businesses since early 2017.
 [See who is using KrakenD and use cases](/case-study/)

 KrakenD is written in [Go](https://golang.org/).
-Our engine joined [The Linux Foundation on 2021](/blog/krakend-framework-joins-the-linux-foundation/) codenamed as the [Lura Project](https://luraproject.org/) (previously known as the *Krakend Framework*)
+Our engine joined [The Linux Foundation on 2021](/blog/krakend-framework-joins-the-linux-foundation/) codenamed as the [Lura Project](https://luraproject.org/) and was previously known as the *Krakend Framework*.

 ![Lura by The Linux Foundation](/images/documentation/lura-by-tlf.png)